Gadolor

 “I got it,” she grinned, holding the tent out to him.

 “Good.
 Well done.”
 He sighed as if a whole mountain had been crushing him.
 She eyed the place where he’d been pacing.
 A strip of grass was trampled flat.
 “You got it!
 Well done.
-Well done, my love.
-You are magnificent.
-Let’s get away from here.”
-He hugged her, and they shared a shy smile.
+Well done, my lady.
+You are magnificent.”Bowing formally, he kissed her hand.
+She laughed, but her mind lingered on the feeling of his tough hand across hers.

 “No one followed me,” she assured him.